-Alfred (Al) Münzer was born on November 23, 1941 in The Hague, Netherlands.
-Alfred survived the Holocaust because he was rescued by an Indonesian family living in the Netherlands.
-His father, Simcha, owned a men’s tailoring business and his mother, Gisele, remained at home to look after Alfred and his two older sisters, Eva and Leah.
+Alfred “Al” Münzer was born on November 23, 1941 in The Hague, Netherlands.
+He was the youngest of three children born to Simcha (Siegfried) and Gisele (Gitla) Münzer (sometimes Minzer).
+Simcha owned a men’s tailoring business and Gisele remained at home to look after Alfred and his two older sisters, Eva and Leah (Liane).

-In May 1942, Alfred’s father was ordered to report to a German labor camp but evaded the order by checking himself into the hospital for a hernia operation.
+When Alfred was born, the Netherlands was already occupied by Nazi Germany.
+The Nazis implemented anti-Jewish restrictions and life for Jews in the Netherlands became increasingly dangerous.
+The Germans began carrying out mass deportations from the Netherlands to killing centers in July 1942.
+Simcha was ordered to report to a German labor camp but evaded the order by checking himself into the hospital for a long overdue hernia operation.
 By September it became apparent that the entire family would need to go into hiding.
-Simcha faked a suicide attempt in order to be committed to a psychiatric hospital near The Hague.
+Simcha faked a suicide attempt in order to be committed to the Ramaerkliniek, a psychiatric hospital in The Hague.
 Meanwhile, Gisele sold the family’s possessions and settled her children with friends and neighbors before joining Simcha at the hospital as a nurse’s assistant.